Scimon/gurps-hex-sizes/README.md

 Rotation is done around the head hex as per the GURPS rules.

 Note that for some sizes (Size 2 Upright for example) the rotation hex is added to the front of the figure.

+## Token Sizing

+The module allows for two options for token sizing.
+Either you can set the token size as normal and it will place your token in the centre of the hex shape.
+Otherwise you can select the 'Override Image Size' option, this will resize your image based on the size required for the image.
+This works with images that have the same ratio as the expected grid size.